Open-Attestation/documentation-website/website/docs/integrator-section/webapp-tutorial/revoke-document-store-webapp.md

 ---
 id: revoke-document-store-webapp
-title: Revoking Document with Web app
+title: Revoking Document with Webapp
 sidebar_label: Revoking Document Store
 ---

-This guide will help you to revoke a hash using one of the available web application.
-You will find more details about revoking on the [main guide page](/docs/integrator-section/verifiable-document/ethereum//revoking-document)
+This guide will help you revoke a hash using one of the available web applications.
+You will find more details about revoking on [this page](/docs/integrator-section/verifiable-document/ethereum//revoking-document).

 Currently, there are 2 web applications:

 - [OpenCerts Admin Portal](https://admin.opencerts.io/)
 - [TradeTrust Admin Portal](https://admin.tradetrust.io/)

+In this tutorial, we will use the first webapp.

 ## Prerequisites